 Okay, genius, I’m pretty sure I know how to shave already.
 What do you think I need to know?

 A few things, actually!
-Every dude has his regular shaving routine — you’ve got the timing down, you’re pretty happy with the results, you’re not ending each shave like Kevin McCallister — but by spending just a few extra seconds before you start shaving, you can make your shave a lot smoother, with less irritation for your skin.
+Every dude has his regular shaving routine — you’ve got the timing down, you’re pretty happy with the results, you’re not ending each shave covered in bits of bloody toilet paper — but by spending just a few extra seconds before you start shaving, you can make your shave a lot smoother, with less irritation for your skin.

 Okay, I’m listening.
 But I’m listening skeptically.

 Fair enough!
-First things first, hop in a hot shower to open up those pores, and give your face a thorough wash while you’re at it.
+First things first, hop in a hot shower to open up those pores, and give your face a thorough cleaning with a good oil-control face wash while you’re at it.
 You have to remove anything that’s going to create friction — which is what causes razor burn — when you slide the razor across your face.
 That includes dirt and grime that’s stuck in your pores, as well as dead skin cells.

 What if I like to shave before I shower?

 That works pretty well, too.
 You already wash — or at least wet — your face before you shave, right?
 So just make sure the water’s hot and you’re giving it a good scrub.
-Talking of which, wherever you’re washing your face, it’s worth considering an exfoliating cleanser (those ones with the tiny beads).
-These act like a snow plow for your skin, bashing the dead skin out of the way so the razor can glide more smoothly.
+Another good option is an exfoliating cleanser, since these act like a snow plow for your skin, bashing the dead skin out of the way so the razor can glide more smoothly.

 This all sounds like a lot of work.